42-Short/shortinette/shortinette/rust/subjects/module-03.md

     std::result::Result
 ```

-Create a type named `John` and implement the right such that executing the following code...
+Create a type named `John` and implement it such that executing the following code...

 ```rust
 fn main() {